Karoqnq/bite_spring2024_is/h5-spring2024!.md

 - Where is the data stored?
 If in "the cloud", which country / juristiction / which companies?
 If on local disk, where?

 - How is the data protected?
+  The data is sealed with end-to-end AES-256 bit encryption, salted hashing, and PBKDF2 SHA-256 authentication process.
+The data is encrypted with a corporate password vault before it leaves your device, and the only person with access will be you, even the staff can't unlock your data.

 ### d) Demonstrate the use of a password manager, the one you picked in previous subtask.